sabrinachung0406/sabrina-portfolio/final_project_sabrina_chung.md

 - Intensify the call to action point: Decide which character or IP is profitable enough for a remake.
 - Improve the inflation graph, line graph, and the bubble chart. (as shown in the revised wireframe)
 - Clearify the graph labels, rephrase with exrtra thought.
-- Add transition paragraph between different parts of the story to make the whole flow smoother and more logical.
+- Add transition paragraph (as the square shown in the revised wireframe) between different parts of the story to make the whole flow smoother and more logical.
 - Change the main color theme into blue.
+(- Add a button to Disney plus, where people can watch Disnwy animated and remake movies online)

 ## Revised Wireframe
 ![wireframepart II](https://user-images.githubusercontent.com/59816652/74613721-b2be5000-50de-11ea-84d0-34e7a7bd3df2.png)